Closed petition Increase funding for NHS transgender services

 This petition is closed All petitions run for 6 months

-The Government is providing additional resources and funding to help reduce waiting times for gender identity services, this includes the opening of more services in local health settings.
+The Government is providing additional funding and resources to help reduce waiting times for gender identity services and is planning further additional services.

-Both the Department for Health and Social Care (DHSC) and NHS England (NHSE) have recognised that waiting times for gender identity services, driven by increasing demand, are unacceptably long, despite a £6 million increase in yearly funding since 2016/17.
+Both the Department for Health and Social Care (DHSC) and NHS England and Improvement (NHSE/I) have recognised that waiting times for gender identity services, driven by increasing demand, are unacceptably long, despite a £6 million increase in yearly funding since 2016/17.

-To address this increase in waiting times for Gender Dysphoria Clinics (GDC), NHSE has concluded that a new delivery model was necessary; one that could offer access to specialist interventions in primary care and other local health settings.
+To address this NHSE/I concluded that a new delivery model was necessary; one that could offer access to specialist interventions in primary care and other local health settings.
 Three sites were identified to run as pilots for the new delivery model.
 These are in, London, Manchester, and Cheshire and Merseyside.

-The first of these new services in London began seeing patients in July 2020.
-The service is run by Chelsea and Westminster NHS Foundation Trust and is sited alongside a specialist sexual heath service run by the trust.
-The second new service in Greater Manchester began seeing patients in December 2020 and the third service in Cheshire and Merseyside began seeing patients in January 2021.
-All these services will be assessed as pilots for 3 years, and planning is underway to establish further clinics in other parts of the country.
+The first of these new services, in London, began seeing patients in July 2020.
+The service is run by Chelsea and Westminster NHS Foundation Trust and is sited alongside a specialist sexual health service run by the trust.
+The second is in Greater Manchester which began seeing patients in December 2020 and the third service in Cheshire and Merseyside began seeing patients in January 2021.

 Whilst funding is important for services, it is recognised that having the right workforce is vital.
-To enable this the NHS has, in 2020, established the UKs first accredited post-graduate training credential in gender medicine.
+To enable this, in 2020 the NHS established the UKs first accredited post-graduate training credential in gender medicine.
 The course is delivered by the Royal College of Physicians and University of London with the aim to increase the professional workforce.